-- Operations necessary for development purposes, such as the ejbc compiler. - Administrative operations such as deployment.
+- Operations necessary for development purposes, such as the ejbc compiler. - Administrative operations such as deployment. - WLST and client-side JSR 88 applications that invoke server-side operations.

 Developing a WebLogic Full Client

 The following sections provide information on developing WebLogic full clients: